Lorellana21/my-favourite-clubs/README.md

 This is a review exercise when we reached the middle of the React module at the Bootcamp. 🚀

-It consists of painting a list of clubs which in turn contains a list of members.👨‍👨‍👧‍👦 And all this data can be found at a constant stream of information about our favourite clubs, the icon they use and their membership list.
+It consists of painting a list of clubs which in turn contains a list of members.👨‍👨‍👧‍👦

+And all data realted to our favourite clubs, the icon they use and their membership list can be found at a constant stream of information about.

 **Instructions**